The vaccination campaign has picked up. And the numbers are improving. Here are the latest developments from the country.

 In fact, every prediction confirms that summer will be busy.
 Italians are looking to travel and to get to know their country.
 While foreigners are ready to rediscover the Bel Paese.
 Since the numbers of the contagion are improving, the prospect of a later curfew is real to fight Covid in Italy.

-”We can move forward with cautious trust,” said the Health Minister Roberto Speranza, “we trust we can gradually reopen businesses, always with the right precautions.”
+”We can move forward with a cautious trust,” said Health Minister Roberto Speranza, “we trust we can gradually reopen businesses, always with the right precautions.”

 Covid in Italy, the white regions

 Throughout the pandemic, the Italian government has divided the country in colorful labels.
 Red for the regions with the most deaths and contagions, then orange, and finally yellow.
 The white status was almost a utopia.
 Until June, 7th, 2021 when three more Italian regions will go white.

 Starting from June 1st, three regions are already white: Friuli Venezia Giulia, Sardegna, and Molise.
 By mid June, hopefully they will be reached by Abruzzo, Veneto, and Liguria.
 In the white zones, there is no curfew.
 But people still need to wear a mask at all times and to respect the rules of social distancing.